The Business — Shredder Franchise

 Why this stays defensible.

-Category creator · ground-floor opportunity
+Category creator · ground-floor

 See what it costs to open.